Victoria and Albert Museum: Foundation

 The official opening by Queen Victoria was on 20 June 1857.
 In the following year, late-night openings were introduced, made possible by the use of gas lighting.
-This was to enable in the words of Cole "to ascertain practically what hours are most convenient to the working classes"—this was linked to the use of the collections of both applied art and science as educational resources to help boost the productive industry.
+In the words of museum director Cole gas lighting was introduced "to ascertain practically what hours are most convenient to the working classes".
+To raise interest for the museum among the target audience, the museum exhibited its collections on both applied art and science.
+The museum aimed to provide educational resources and thus boost the productive industry.

 In these early years the practical use of the collection was very much emphasised as opposed to that of "High Art" at the National Gallery and scholarship at the British Museum.
 George Wallis (1811–1891), the first Keeper of Fine Art Collection, passionately promoted the idea of wide art education through the museum collections.
 This led to the transfer to the museum of the School of Design that had been founded in 1837 at Somerset House; after the transfer, it was referred to as the Art School or Art Training School, later to become the Royal College of Art which finally achieved full independence in 1949.
 From the 1860s to the 1880s the scientific collections had been moved from the main museum site to various improvised galleries to the west of Exhibition Road.
 In 1893 the "Science Museum" had effectively come into existence when a separate director was appointed.

 Queen Victoria returned to lay the foundation stone of the Aston Webb building (to the left of the main entrance) on 17 May 1899.
 It was during this ceremony that the change of name from 'South Kensington Museum' to 'Victoria and Albert Museum' was made public.
 Queen Victoria's address during the ceremony, as recorded in The London Gazette, ended: "I trust that it will remain for ages a Monument of discerning Liberality and a Source of Refinement and Progress."